akurdiii/Wevo/developer/api/external_api.rst

 Search and read
 ---------------

-Because it is a very common task, Odoo provides a :meth:`~odoo.models.Model.search_read` shortcut which, as its name suggests, is equivalent to a :meth:`~odoo.models.Model.search` followed by a :meth:`~odoo.models.Model.read`, but avoids having to perform two requests and keep ids around.
+Because it is a very common task, Wevo provides a :meth:`~wevo.models.Model.search_read` shortcut which, as its name suggests, is equivalent to a :meth:`~wevo.models.Model.search` followed by a :meth:`~wevo.models.Model.read`, but avoids having to perform two requests and keep ids around.

-Its arguments are similar to :meth:`~odoo.models.Model.search`'s, but it can also take a list of ``fields`` (like :meth:`~odoo.models.Model.read`, if that list is not provided it will fetch all fields of matched records).
+Its arguments are similar to :meth:`~wevo.models.Model.search`'s, but it can also take a list of ``fields`` (like :meth:`~wevo.models.Model.read`, if that list is not provided it will fetch all fields of matched records).

 .. example::